inQWIRE/SQIR/README.md

 - Utilities
   - optimizer/Equivalences.v : Verified circuit equivalences useful for peephole optimizations.
   - optimizer/ListRepresentation.v : List representation of unitary and non-unitary SQIR programs.
   - optimizer/PI4GateSet.v : Fixed gate set used in our optimizer.
-(Although optimizations could be defined for any gate set.)

 - Optimizations on unitary programs
   - optimizer/GateCancellation.v : Cancel gates adjacent to their inverses, propagate using the rules from Nam et al.